|Elliott Sound Products||AN-005|

 Figure 1 shows the zero crossing detector as used for the dimmer ramp generator in Project 62.
 This circuit has been around (almost) forever, and it does work reasonably well.
 Although it has almost zero phase inaccuracy, that is largely because the pulse is so broad that any inaccuracy is completely swamped.
 The comparator function is handled by transistor Q1 - very basic, but adequate for the job.

 The circuit is also sensitive to level, and for acceptable performance the AC waveform needs to be of reasonably high amplitude.
 12-15V AC is typical.
 If the voltage is too low, the pulse width will increase.
 The arrangement shown actually gives better performance than the version shown in Project 62 and elsewhere on the Net.
-In case you were wondering, R1 is there to ensure that the voltage falls to zero - stray capacitance is sufficient to stop the circuit from working without it.
+In case you were wondering, R1 is there to ensure that the voltage falls to zero - stray capacitance and even the tiniest amount of diode leakage current is sufficient to stop the circuit from working without it.